 Read more on Sustainable Manila.

-Anonymous asked: Hi!
+Anonymous said: Hi!
 This is super cool.
 I am trying to gain weight but I can't because I have so many allergies.
 I do notice that drinking cow dairy is really bad for my skin.
 I would love to try Arce Dairy ice cream.
 Aw, I really hope it doesn't give me pimples!
 Thanks.

 Hi there, thanks so much! :) I’ve struggled with pimples myself, and believe me, sometimes it’s really a mystery!
 If you don’t mind me asking, what kind of cow dairy were you drinking, and what allergies do you have?
 I also recommend: avoiding refined sugar and refined flour and vegetable oil.
 Also avoid gluten if you can.
 Drink lots of water, eat fresh foods, get lots of fresh air, exercise, sleep, and sunshine (go to the beach!) :D